Vintage Rolex Art Deco Silver Cased Cocktail Watch with Gems, Circa 1920

 The watch has the EBEL logo on its bi-coloured stainless steel bracelet strap with its 24 carat gold electroplated trim.

-The watch is in fair condition overall and has collected some wear over the last 28 years or so.
+The watch was in fair condition overall when sold and had, understandably, collected some wear over the previous 28 years or so.

 All in all, though, it is a great little vintage timepiece from a premier Swiss manufacturer that will delight its new owner for years to come.

-It came complete with a worthy, great looking complimentary box.
+It came complete with a great looking box.

 ROTARY MAXIMUS ( 1952) 9 CARAT GOLD CASED LADY’S WATCH